Why One Aspiring Doctor Thinks Starting Medical School in January Made All the Difference

 Dr. Micheline Beaulieu began her postsecondary education in her native Canada.
 “I obtained my undergraduate degree at McGill University,” she says, explaining that she started out studying animal health and diseases with the intention of becoming a research veterinarian.

 Though she continued down the veterinary medicine path after college, Dr. Beaulieu’s attitude eventually began to shift.
-An externship in Paris proved to be a pivotal moment, as some of the professionals she encountered during the experience helped her realize what she truly wanted to do with her career.
+An externship in Paris proved to be a pivotal moment, as some of the professionals she encountered during the experience helped her realize she was more interested in pursuing medical school instead of veterinary school.

 “I met a number of physicians who inspired me to become a physician,” Dr Beaulieu explains.
 “I wanted to be involved in research studies where the ultimate goal [would be] to help people.”